ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

 Have a look at :ref:`testing_recipes` for information on testing recipes.

-When reviewing a pull request, always check that all test jobs on CircleCI_ were successful.
-Successful test jobs have a green ✓ in front, a ❌ means the test job failed.

 Every night, more extensive tests are run to make sure that problems with the installation of the tool are discovered by the development team before users encounter them.